 Agritourism businesses already lawfully operating will not be affected by the reforms.

 The proposed changes were exhibited in early 2021.
 Since then, we have worked with councils and businesses to refine the reforms.

 The changes took effect on 1 December 2022.

 We are working with councils to determine the appropriate zones for the new agritourism land uses in their local areas.

 This video features the unique stories of three farms and the tourism activities they intend to set up thanks to changes to agritourism planning rules.

-For more information about the proposed changes, you can:
+For more information about the proposed changes:

 - read the information sheet (PDF, 275 KB)